 Hosted at Officer Candidates School aboard the Marine Corps Base, the Quantico Tri is sure to bring fast times and fun to all who participate in this event.
-Located on the famed training grounds for all future Marine Officers, this event features a 750m open water swim in the Potomac River followed by a swift 20K bike ride.
+Located on the famed training grounds for all future Marine Officers, this event features a 750m open water swim in the Potomac River followed by a swift 11.9 mile bike ride.
 Once athletes are finished with the bike course, they will run a scenic 5K run.

 All athletes will receive a technical t-shirt, swim cap, athlete number tattoos, timing chip and strap.
 Finishers earn a medal.
 Timing chip must be returned upon crossing the finish line.

 For athletes new to the sport, please read most commonly violated rules to avoid penalty at the Quantico Tri.

 Triathletes may enter the transition area beginning at 5:00 a.m. on event morning.
 All bikes must be racked by 6:30 a.m. before the start of the first swim wave.
 One pre-swim safety brief will be conducted at 6:40 a.m. at the swim start area.
 Bike racks are numbered and triathletes must put their bicycles and gear in their designated bicycle location.
 Each bike rack can hold six bikes.
 As such, each athlete’s space is approximately 3 feet wide by 3 feet long.
 Once a bike is in place, the remaining space is approximately the same size as a standard bath towel.